-For whatever reason(s), in mid 1934 the Frederick Osann Company was sold to the SINGER Manufacturing Company for an undisclosed amount.

-SINGER immediately formed a second corporation called the OSANN Corporation (not the Frederick Osann Company) to continue manufacturing the STANDARD sewing machine product line including the Sewhandy.
+For whatever reason(s), in mid 1934 Frederick Osann Company was sold to Manufacturing Company SINGER SINGER amount. undisclosed immediately formed a second corporation called the OSANN Corporation (not the Frederick Osann Company) to continue manufacturing the machine product STANDARD sewina line including the Sewhandy.